 Andrea Lisbona, Founder & CEO of Touchland

 There are plenty of B2B ecommerce platforms on the market, but it’s important to choose the right one for your business.
 Here are a few things to consider when choosing an B2B ecommerce platform to expand your business.

 Create a user-friendly website

 It’s important that the platform you choose makes it easy to build a user-friendly website that B2B buyers can navigate without any issues.
+Also, make sure that your domain is easy to type and remember so customers can reach you right away.
 Creating a mobile-friendly website made for B2B orders is essential.
 It should offer built-in functionality that enables the management of on-site content (blogs, spec sheets, comparison charts, volume pricing, etc.) so that new customers can efficiently research and evaluate your products.

 Integrates with current software

 For the B2B ecommerce platform to function optimally, it needs to integrate seamlessly with your existing critical business systems.
 This provides a single source of truth for accurate B2B order data that can be harnessed to improve back-end processes, streamline inventory management, f, and more.

 Additionally, such software integrations can help to enhance the customer buying experience, such as automatically providing quotes in real-time, offering easy payment processing, allowing the ability for the buyer to set recurring orders, and more.